T-Rajeev30/hacknocturn/README.md

 # hacknocturn
-I am working on the homw page and zoom in functionality
+I am working on the homepage and zoom in functionality